pranaykasturi/mosaik-heatpump/docs/models/heatpump.rst

 The equations 1 and 2 are the fit equations for the electric power and COP respectively.
-The reference values, P\ :sub:`el,ref` is the electrical power consumption at -7\ :sup:`0`\ C source temperature and 52\ :sup:`0`\ C supply water temperature.
+The reference values, P\ :sub:`el,ref` is the electrical power consumption at -7°C source temperature and 52°C supply water temperature.
 In both the equations, p\ :sub:`1-4` are the fit parameters, T\ :sub:`in` is the source inlet temperature, T\ :sub:`out` is the supply water temperature, and T\ :sub:`amb` is the ambient temperature.